• 68090 Hammond Road,

 Department: Cafeteria

-Contact: Heather Hanson
+Contact: Heather Austin

 contact email: heather.austin@bhccenters.com

-A high school diploma or equivalent
+A high school diploma

 1. This is a food service position involving the responsibility for the preparation, cooking and serving of hot and cold food items to students, faculty and staff in a school setting.
 Food is prepared in accordance with established district menus.